Due to the Coronavirus some people are stuck abroad and struggling to get back to the UK.

-There has been no change to the UC Regulations on being temporarily away from home, and whilst the DWP may have continued to pay UC for a while, they do now seem to be applying the rules and ending UC once the claimant has been out of Great Britain for more than a month.
+There has been no change to the UC Regulations on being temporarily away from home.
+Entitlement ends once the claimant has been out of Great Britain for more than a month.

 Anyone in this position needs to contact their landlord to explain the situation, and contact the British Embassy /Consulate in the country where they are staying, to request assistance.
 Contact details on this gov.uk page.

 They should also follow the advice about seeking local support and/or applying for an emergency government loan, as given in the parliamentary answer below; they should also check to see if their travel insurance covers rent payments while away.